 4380 Speech and Language Development (4) 3 hrs. lecture; 1 hr. lab.
 Also offered as LING 4380.
 Language acquisition and behavior, language and cognitive development, verbal learning and structural properties of speech; theories of language development in the normal child.

-4381 Basic Articulation Disorders (3) Prereq.: COMD 2081 and COMD 4150.
+4381 Speech Sound Disorders in Children (3) Prereq.: COMD 2081 and COMD 4150.
 Introduction to articulatory physiology, development, etiology, evaluation and treatment of disorders.

 4382 Basic Language Disorders of Children (3) Prereq.: COMD 4380 or equivalent and consent of instructor.
 Differential diagnosis and remediation of major language disorders of children.